Christianity vs. Islam

 - A Samaritan could not have molded the golden calf in Moses' time (Sura 20:85-87, 95-97) because Samaritans did not live in Moses' time.

-Does the Bible or the Quran have better historical support?
-See Support.
+Does the Bible have scientific and historical support?
+See Tough Questions.

 In summary, it is clear that Muslim belief in the word-for-word/letter-for-letter preservation of the Quran is incorrect.
 It is also clear that the claim of an error-free Quran is incorrect.
 The question we ask our Muslim readers is this,